 Owned by Jennie?

 Things get more interesting from there.
-Prior to the “official” launch of the brand, Jennie Kim—best known as Blackpink’s main vocalist and lead rapper—was spotted wearing the Cloudy Hoodie on several occasions, the latest during the official opening of the Jentle Home pop-up store in Seoul.
+Prior to the “official” launch of the brand, Jennie Kim—best known as Blackpink’s lead vocalist and lead rapper—was spotted wearing the Cloudy Hoodie on several occasions, the latest during the official opening of the Jentle Home pop-up store in Seoul.

 Jentle Home is part of Jennie’s collaboration with Korean eyewear brand Gentle Monster, where all of the pieces she designed (including the eyeglass chains) sold out instantly.